 The One-Aadhaar, One-Udyam principle applies: only one Udyam registration per enterprise, linked to the Aadhaar of the proprietor, managing partner, or Karta.
 Multiple units or branches of the same business with the same PAN are treated as one enterprise — all units are aggregated when calculating investment and turnover for classification.

-Retail and wholesale traders can register for Udyam, but the benefits they access are not identical to manufacturing or service enterprises.
+Retail and wholesale traders can register for Udyam, but the benefits they access are not identical to those of manufacturing or service enterprises.
 This is a commonly misunderstood point.

 If your business is a retail shop, wholesale distributor, or trading company, registration is still worth doing for the lending benefits alone.
 Just do not enter the registration expecting full procurement parity with manufacturing units.